nifm-gin/ViewerHTML/readme.md

-# !!!No longer works on Firefox 68 and higher, needs to be fixed!!!
+# !!!See fix for Firefox 68 and higher below!!!
 # HTML database viewer

 Create an HTML viewer able to display one slice per animal